modir/laminas-book/docs/validators.md

 # Checking Input Data with Validators

-In this chapter, we will provide an overview of standard ZF validators that can be used with your forms, and will also show how to write a custom validator.
+In this chapter, we will provide an overview of standard Laminas validators that can be used with your forms, and will also show how to write a custom validator.
 A validator is a class designed to take some input data, check it for correctness, and return a boolean result telling whether the data is correct (and error messages if the data has some errors).

-> In general, you even can use validators *outside* forms to process an arbitrary data.
+!!! note
-> For example, validators may be used in a controller action to ensure that data passed
+    In general, you even can use validators *outside* forms to process an arbitrary data.
-> as GET and/or POST variables is secure and conform to certain format.
+    For example, validators may be used in a controller action to ensure that data passed as GET and/or POST variables is secure and conform to certain format.

 Laminas components covered in this chapter: